morrownr/88x2bu-20210702/FAQ.md

 on.

 Ubuntu is used as the example but other distros should be similar to one degree or another.
-During the installation there will be a box on one of installation pages that will appear if the installation program detects that Secure Boot is on.
+During the installation there may be a box on one of installation pages that will appear if the installation program detects that Secure Boot is on.
 You will need to check the appropriate box and supply a password.
 You can use the same password that you use for the system